Andrewnopoulos/bottery/README.md

 ## Ethercraft Python

 ### To-do

+- **Update run processor and display code to use new methods/structure**

 - Move code to ethercraft directory
     - Remove load_dotenv and use inbound arguments
     - Make objects, don't be lazy with static methods